Vezio/MazeEscape/README.md

 #### /obstacles

-GET - Get all obstacles in the game
+GET - Get all obstacles in the game | Success 200, lists all obstacles objects as JSON

-POST - Add an obstacle to the game
+POST - Add an obstacle to the game | Success: 204 Empty|Error: 400 explains invalid input or 404 Empty

 ```
 Request Body Example:

-	`{`
+	{

-		"owner":"value"
+		"owner":"value",

-	      , "name":"value"
+	     "name":"value",

-	      , "damage":Integer
+	     "damage":Integer,

-                  , "onCourse" :boolean
+         "onCourse":boolean,

-                  , "description":"value"
+         "description":"value"

-	`}`
+	}
 ```

-#### /obstacles/:id
+#### /obstacles/:id | id = [int]

-GET - Get a specific obstacle
+GET - Get a specific obstacle | Success: 200, return a player object as JSON|Error: 404 empty

-PATCH - Update a specific attribute in an obstacle
+PATCH - Update a specific attribute in an obstacle | Success: 204 Empty|Error: 400 explains invalid input or 404 Empty

-DELETE - Delete a obstacle from the entire game
+DELETE - Delete a obstacle from the entire game|Success: 204 Empty | Error: 404 Empty

 #### /obstacles/:id/spawn (To Be Implemented)